ama-lyn/wireframing/README.md

 > Saves you time and effort down the road
 > Boost creativity as you can freely try out different ideas
 > Effective planning and costing.

+## Key Elements of Wireframing
+### Layout Structure
+This is basically how you organize your page.
+It's the overall arrangement of sections like headers, sidebars, and footers.
+For example, deciding if your homepage has a big hero image at the top or a grid of product cards helps determine how users will scan your page.

+### Navigation
+This shows how people will move around your site.
+Things like menus, search bars, and breadcrumbs help users find what they need.
+Good navigation in your wireframe might show that users can get from the homepage to any product page in just two clicks.

+### Content Placement
+This is figuring out where text, images, buttons, and forms go.
+For instance, putting your most important info "above the fold" (visible without scrolling) makes sure users see it right away.
+Your wireframe might show where product descriptions go versus where product images appear.

+### Functionality
+This covers the interactive parts - what happens when someone clicks a button or fills out a form.
+In your wireframe, you might show dropdown menus, accordions that expand, or pop-up windows that appear after certain actions.